KT360 for Students

 Working with cohorts or leadership programs?
 Contact us about group pricing.

-Free to start. $50 for the full picture.
+Free to start.
+Free for the full picture.

 No subscription, no hidden fees.
-Start free, pay once when you're ready.
+Start whenever you're ready.

 FAQ